-The Panel wants to emphasize that while it is recommending the reporting of annual values/ratios, it believes that there are serious limitations to drawing conclusions from single year values.
+The monitoring of first-encountered groundwater is problematic, expensive, inconclusive, and in general would require a diversion of resources from important source control efforts.
+There are also serious limitations to drawing conclusions from single-year monitoring values.
+Such trends will not be useful for correlating the impacts of specific field practices on individual fields to underlying aquifer water quality.
+However, long-term monitoring of aquifer nitrate levels is important to assess the long-term effectiveness of the regulatory efforts.
 Multi-year values are necessary to smooth out the random fluctuations that occur on an annual basis.
 They also allow for the use of simplifying assumptions regarding changes in nitrogen pools within the root zone.